Energetical self-organization of a few strongly interacting particles: Ground State

 \section{Ground State}

-In Fig. \ref{fig1} we show the Euler characteristic $\chi$ versus the interaction strength U, for the ground state of square sample systems with $L_x=L_y$, corresponding to various fillings $f=\frac{N}{L_{x} \times L_{x}}$.
-The cases shown in Fig. 1a reach quantum phases characterized by integer values of $\chi$ for sufficiently strong U, indicated by the flat steps(plateaus).
+In figure \ref{fig1} we show the Euler characteristic $\chi$ versus the interaction strength U, for the ground state of square sample systems with $L_x=L_y$, corresponding to various fillings $f=\frac{N}{L_{x} \times L_{x}}$.
+The cases shown in figure \ref{fig1}a reach quantum phases characterized by integer values of $\chi$ for sufficiently strong U, indicated by the flat steps(plateaus).
 The value of $\chi$ is determined by the empty space in the system i.e. the degree of spatial freedom of the interacting particles.
 For example the cases $f=\frac{6}{4 \times 4},\frac{8}{4 \times 4},\frac{5}{5 \times 5}$ all reach the value $\chi=N$.
-The corresponding states are linear superpositions of Fock states consisting of particle structures with density-wave-order(DWO), where all the particles stay seperated from each other, not occupying adjacent sites in the lattice.
-The corresponding graph structures formed by the particles lack any edges (M=0), resulting in individual Euler $\chi=N$ for each Fock state in the superposition, giving the same average Euler number over all the Fock states, calculated via Eq. \ref{eq_13} or Eq. \ref{eq_14}.
+The corresponding states are linear superpositions of Fock states consisting of particle structures with density-wave-order(DWO), where all the particles stay apart from each other, not occupying adjacent sites in the lattice.
+The corresponding graph structures formed by the particles for each Fock state, lack any edges between the vertices (M=0) and therefore the average Euler number over all the Fock states, calculated via Eq. \ref{eq_13} or Eq. \ref{eq_14} is simply $\chi=N$.
 We have observed a similar effect in the 1D version of the current model, consisting of Hubbard chains with a nearest-neighbor interaction term and a second-nearest neighbor hopping.
-The 1D DWO states lead to topological quantum phases for odd denominator fillings or odd number of sites in the Hubbard chains, leading to a realization of the fractional-quantum-Hall-effect (FQHE) in 1D\cite{fqhe1d}.
+The 1D DWO states lead to topological quantum phases for odd denominator fillings that correspond to odd number of sites in the Hubbard chains, leading to a realization of the fractional-quantum-Hall-effect (FQHE) in 1D\cite{fqhe1d}.

-For instance, the Fock states for $\frac{8}{4 \times 4}$ containing the DWO are shown in Fig. \ref{fig2}, where the colored squares denote particles and the white squares denote empty sites in the Hubbard lattice.
-The system lies in a superposition of two states which contain two possible configurations of the particles where neighboring sites cannot be simultaneously occupied.
+In figure \ref{fig2} we show the Fock states for $\frac{8}{4 \times 4}$ containing the DWO, where the colored squares denote particles and the white squares denote empty sites in the Hubbard lattice.
+The system lies in a superposition of two states which contain two possible configurations of the particles where neighboring(adjacent) sites cannot be simultaneously occupied.